DavidBarcenas/food-delivery-backend/README.md

 $ npm run start:prod
 ```

-_Sometimes when you get an error in terminal such as file not found, it can be fixed by removing the
+_Sometimes when you get an error in terminal like file not found, it can be fixed by removing the
-**dist** folder from the root._
+**dist** folder from the root.
+Or, you can also run the command `npm run prebuild`_

 After successfully running the application, you can go to
 [http://localhost:4000/graphql](http://localhost:4000/graphql) to interact with the graphql